This post was sponsored by Collective Bias, Inc. and its advertiser. All opinions are mine alone.

-To make opening this holiday gift basket more fun, start by wrapping or repackaging some of the presents.
+To make this gift basket more fun to open, wrap or repackage some of the presents.

-First, I used baker’s twine to tie together four tea bags from each box.
-There’s 20 tea bags in a box, so by dividing the boxes up, you can get multiple gifts out of each package.
-This is a great way to save a little money!
+I used baker’s twine to tie together four tea bags from each box.
+(There’s 20 tea bags in a box, so you can get multiple gifts out of each package … a great way to save a little money!)

 Then, I wrapped the candle in ombre tissue paper and tied it together with more of the baker’s twine.
-It took minutes to wrap, looks so pretty, and will make a nice surprise for the recipient.
+It took minutes to wrap, but looks so pretty and made a nice surprise for the recipient.

 The gel pens I bought came in a big pack, so I split them into two sets.
-Just like the tea, dividing the pens up means you can make more than one gift from a single pack.
+(Just like the tea, dividing the pens up means you can make more than one gift from a single pack.)
 I taped the pens together with some pretty glitter washi tape.
-Doesn’t that look much cuter than the cardboard and plastic packaging the pens came in?
+Doesn’t that look much cuter than the packaging the pens came in?

 I also wrapped some of that glitter washi tape (this silver glitter tape is similar) around the handles of my basket for a little extra bling.

-Start filling your holiday gift basket by placing the tallest/largest item in the back … the coloring book in my case.
+Start filling your gift basket by placing the tallest or largest item in the back … the coloring book in my case.

 Have you caught on to the coloring book craze yet?
 It’s so fun and definitely a good way to unwind after a crazy day.